 The Fairfax City-Mason-Vienna bikeshare study is evaluating the feasibility of installing and operating bikeshare in an area that extends from the W&OD trail in Vienna south through the City of Fairfax and into George Mason University.
 It includes the GMU-Fairfax campus south to the Burke VRE train station and nearby neighborhoods; the central corridor through the City of Fairfax including Old Town, Northfax, Fairfax Circle, and other commercial and residential centers along Chain Bridge Road and Old Lee Highway; neighborhoods around and including the Vienna/GMU-Fairfax Metrorail Station; and in Vienna, Maple Avenue, the W&OD trail, and surrounding neighborhoods.

 Bikeshare typically works best within a compact and dense network of bicycles and stations.
 The map to the right illustrates the approximate boundaries of the study area.
 The initial bikeshare system may be concentrated within a smaller area; however, this study is collecting input to consider where bikeshare may expand in the future as well as if and where bikeshare will be effective in the near term.

 How can I get involved?

 We want your input!
 There are a number of ways to get involved and provide feedback.
 Study staff will be out in the community conducting "pop-up" events throughout the spring and summer to talk about the bikeshare study.
 Please stop and talk to us when you see us at Bike to Work Day, Farmers Markets, or other events.
-As the study progresses, specific community meetings about bikeshare will be announced here.
+As the study progresses, relevant materials will be shared here.